-Ian Rapoport of the NFL Network is reporting that Lions WR Kenny Golladay is a “strong” possibility for the franchise tag.
+Ian Rapoport of NFL Network reports former Lions WR Kenny Golladay has chosen the New York Giants.

 Rapoport adds that it's a four-year deal worth $72 million, which includes $40 million guaranteed.
 The move gives Daniel Jones a true No. 1 wideout, although it's debatable how good this is for Golladay's fantasy value.
 New York apparently received all the answers they were looking for during their meeting with the star wideout on Friday.

 Adam Schefter of ESPN reports the Baltimore Ravens have reached out to Kenny Golladay's agent.

 Golladay has now been linked to the Giants, Bears, and Bengals.
 His market has been slow to develop but with all the recent reports on him, one would expect the star wide receiver to sign shortly.

 Adam Schefter of ESPN is reporting that WR Kenny Golladay visited with the Bears on Wednesday.